Welcome to today's edition of the Rush 24-7 podcast.

 You see, I mean, these guys, they don't know what to do.

-We got this March 08 deadline, which is pulling them out.
+We've got this March 08 deadline, which is pulling them out.

 You set a deadline, you may as well pull them out tomorrow.

-It's just it's it's it's asinine.
+It's just, it's asinine.

 Very frankly, I'm getting a bit tired of those who were consistently wrong from the beginning on the issue of Iraq.

-Uh, I'm getting tired of them lecturing those of us who were consistently right from the beginning.
+I'm getting tired of them lecturing those of us who were consistently right from the beginning.

-Not talking about Republicans here.
+Not talking about Republicans.

 Remember, Republicans were not part of this.

-Uh David Obe here getting frustrated.
+David Obie here getting frustrated.

-Basically, the way to translate this by, look, guys, we control the House, and we can't still get our way here.
+Basically, the way to translate this by, look, guys, we control the House and we can't still get our way here.

-We control the House, and we can't get our act together, and I'm getting tired of it.
+We control the House and we can't get our act together, and I'm getting tired of it.

 Some of you Democrats in here, I'm getting fed up.

-You have been wrong from the beginning, and some of us have been right from beginning, and I'm getting tired of it.
+You have been wrong from the beginning, and some of us have been right from the beginning, and I'm getting tired of it.

 The Washington Post in an editorial yesterday slammed the Democrats in the Senate on the Judiciary Committee for the way they're overreaching on this U.S. attorney thing.

-Right around the corner.
+Details right around the corner.

 Sit tight.

-And we're back, El Rushbo, serving humanity simply by showing up.
+El Rushbo, serving humanity simply by showing up.

 And as always, half my brain tied behind my back just to make it fair.